 You can find out more information about Speed Boost Days in the ‘Extras’ section further into this review.

 Overall though, Exetel has been found to perform incredibly well according to the Australian Competition and Consumer Commission (ACCC).
-The regulator’s most recent Measuring Broadband Performance report, published in April 2023, found that Exetel delivered 104.1% of advertised plan speeds during all hours, and 102.9% during the busy evening hours.
-Both these figures are an improvement on the previous December 2022 report, which reported 102.9% and 101.5%, respectively, during the same monitoring periods.
-Essentially, that means Exetel is overdelivering on its promised speeds, which is great news for consumers.
+The regulator’s most recent Measuring Broadband Performance report, published in September 2023, found that Exetel delivered 103.2% of advertised plan speeds during all hours, and 101.9% during the busy evening hours.
+Both these figures do represent a slight decrease compared to the previous April 2022 report, but only by about a percentage point each.
+What the figures do still show, however, is that Exetel manages to overdeliver on its promised speeds, which is great news for consumers.

 While it’s fair to say these results can’t necessarily be applied to all Exetel customers, they do at least imply that the telco should deliver the speeds (or in some cases exceed them) that it advertises on its plans.
 Faster speeds than what you’d expect and that you’re paying for?
 Sounds like a great deal to us.

-If you’re looking for the outright cheapest NBN plans in Australia, then Exetel isn’t the NBN provider for you.
-However, the telco is still what we would call comfortably affordable.
+If you’re looking for the best cheap NBN plans in Australia, then Exetel is definitely an NBN provider to consider.
+While the telco's plans aren't the outright cheapest, they're a lot more affordable than much of the competition.
 Not only are Exetel’s plans competitively priced, but you’ll regularly find introductory discounts being offered (along with exclusive discounts through WhistleOut that usually beat going to Exetel directly).

 Below is a comparison of Exetel’s regular monthly pricing for its plan (following any introductory discounts) versus the average monthly price for each speed tier, based on pricing data obtained from WhistleOut at the time of writing.